 Raw multibeam data is recorded as .HSX files in Hypack, for launch acquisition and as .all for ship acquisition.
 This data is then converted to CARIS HIPS HDCS format using established and internally documented settings.
-After TrueHeaveTM, sound speed, and water level correctors are applied to all lines, the lines are merged.
+After delayed Heave, sound speed, and water level (Zoned Tides or TCARI tides) correctors are applied to all lines, the lines are merged.
 Once lines are merged, Total Propagated Uncertainty (TPU) is computed.

-Bathymetric surfaces are created and analyzed using the resolution, depth range, and CUBE parameters outlined in 5.2.2.2 of the HSSD.
+Bathymetric surfaces are created and analyzed using the resolution, depth range, and CUBE parameters outlined in 5.2.2.2 and 5.2.2.3 of the HSSD.
 If these depth range values for specific resolutions require adjustment for analysis and submission of individual surveys then a waiver from HSD Operations is required and would be requested.
 A detailed listing of the resolutions and the actual depth ranges used during the processing of each survey, along with the corresponding field sheet(s), will be provided in the Descriptive Report of each survey.

-BASE surfaces are created using the Density & Locale function of the CUBE algorithm and parameters contained in the NOAA CUBEParams_NOAA.xml.
-The CUBEParams_NOAA.xml will be included with the HIPS Vessel Files with the individual survey data.
+BASE surfaces are created using the Density & Locale function of the CUBE algorithm and parameters contained in the NOAA CUBEParams\NOAA.xml.
+The CUBEParams\NOAA.xml will be included with the HIPS Vessel Files with the individual survey data.
 The NOAA parameter configurations for resolutions 50 centimeters-32 meters are used.

-Multibeam data are revied and analysed in HIPS subset mode and in swath editor as necessary.
+Multibeam data are reviewed and analyzed in CARIS HIPS subset mode and in swath editor as necessary.
 The finalized BASE surfaces and CUBE hypotheses are used for directed data editing at the appropriate depth range in subset editor.
 The surfaces and subset editor view are also used to demonstrate coverage and to check for errors due to tides, sound speed, attitude and timing.